asesay13/asesay13-pep-spring-project/README.md

 This project will be a backend for a hypothetical social media app, where we must manage our users’ accounts as well as any messages that they submit to the application.
 However, the functionality for this project will leverage a popular web application framework for Java known as Spring.
 The Spring framework allows for automatic injection and configuration of many features, including data persitence, endpoints and conventional data manipulation logic (CRUD operations).

-In our hypothetical micro-blogging or messaging app, any user should be able to see all of the messages posted to the site, or they can see the messages posted by a particular user.
+In this hypothetical micro-blogging or messaging app, any user should be able to see all of the messages posted to the site, or they can see the messages posted by a particular user.
 In either case, we require a backend which is able to deliver the data needed to display this information as well as process actions like logins, registrations, message creations, message updates, and message deletions.

 ## Database Tables

-The following tables will be initialized in your project's built-in database upon startup using the configuration details in the application.properties file and the provided SQL script.

 ### Account
 ```